yogahp/meser_ongkir/README.md

 # MeserOngkir

-MeserOngkir is a clean, powerful, customizable and sophisticated shipping cost plugin for Rails 5+
+MeserOngkir is a clean, powerful, customizable and sophisticated shipping cost plugin for Rails 5+ based on [RajaOngkir.com](https://rajaongkir.com)

-## Installation
+## Getting started

 Add this line to your application's Gemfile: